ArafatRChowdhury/Jobcator/docs/design.md

 ### Mobile View

 This is how the app would look on a mobile device.
 It works the exact same as the desktop version.
+This design was made by Jaime.

 ![Insert your wireframe/wireflow here](images/Wireflow_diagram_Jobcator_1.png)
 ![Insert your wireframe/wireflow here](images/Wireflow_diagram_Jobcator_2.png)